Q: How do I know if I'm a transfer student?

 Q: Can I change my major after I transfer?

 A: Yes.
 You can change your major after transferring.
-However, it is possible that some of the courses you completed at NPC will not fulfill requirements in your new major, and the differences in course requirements could add additional hours/time to the completion of your degree.
+However, it's possible that some of the courses you completed at NPC will not fulfill requirements in your new major, and the differences in course requirements could add additional hours/time to the completion of your degree.
 In all cases, it’s best to consult with a university advisor before making this decision.